Electronic Kalimba

 But while being powered via battery, I had new issues with the audio amplifier not getting enough power from the microcontroller’s 3V3 pin.
 It could just not provide enough current and I would get frequent brown outs and clicking sounds from the resetting amp.
 This was a hard problem to solve.
 I tried multiple transistors and mosfets but all test setups proved to be too complicated or inefficient.
 In a stroke of luck, I stumbled over “ideal diodes modules”.

 They can select a power source based on higher voltage.
 That was exactly what I needed.
 Now I could connect the audio amplifier to the USB power and the battery at the same time through this module.
 When the microcontroller is connected via USB, the USB is providing 5 V allowing the audio amplifier to draw current from the USB.
 If the microcontroller is not powered via USB, the USB is at 0V and the ideal diode module connects the battery to the amplifier directly.
-However, the “LOLIN32 Lite Board” did not give me access to the USB’s 5V pin, and I had to connect the battery to the board and could not connect the battery directly via a PCB trace.
+However, the “LOLIN32 Lite Board” did not give me access to the USB’s 5V pin, and I had to connect the battery to the microcontroller and could not connect the battery directly via a PCB trace.
 While searching for a solution and in the next stroke of luck, I stumbled over the LOLIN32 Lite Board’s bigger brother, the LOLIN D32.
 It had a battery pin that as well as a VUSB pin, directly connected to the USBs powerline.
 I ordered this chip and changed my microcontroller one more time.

 When I was happy with the new design, I uploaded it to JLCPCB again and was about to press order.
 I decided not to go ahead immediately, but I had the idea to print out the PCB layout on paper and place all the components to check if they fit physically on the board.
 Then it struck me.
 When I changed to the last microcontroller board, I forgot to set the correct exclusion zone, and components were therefore overlapping.
 This was unfortunate.
 I added so many cool features to my project that I completely filled up all the usable space on my PCB.
 Also, I did not want to increase the size of the PCB or change the position of the notes since I wanted to stick to the dimensions of a real Kalimba, and the natural and familiar feeling I loved so much while playing on my V1.